Skip to content

 XTDB provides authentication to control database access and secure connections.
 Authentication rules determine which users can connect and what credentials they must provide.

-XTDB supports two authentication providers:
+XTDB supports three authentication providers:

-• User Table (!UserTable): Uses an internal user table with password-based authentication
+• User Table (!UserTable): uses an internal user table with password-based authentication.

-• OpenID Connect (!OpenIdConnect): Integrates with external identity providers like Keycloak, Auth0, AWS Cognito or Azure Entra.
+• OpenID Connect (!OpenIdConnect): integrates with external identity providers like Keycloak, Auth0, AWS Cognito or Azure Entra.

 The !UserTable authentication method uses an internal user table with password-based authentication.